menu

 Overview

 East Liberty is a tiny town located in the state of Ohio.
 With a population of 371 people and just one neighborhood, East Liberty is the 720th largest community in Ohio.
-Much of the housing stock in East Liberty was built prior to World War II, making it one of the older and more historic towns in the country.
+East Liberty has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 East Liberty real estate is some of the most expensive in Ohio, although East Liberty house values don't compare to the most expensive real estate in the U.S.